Student Visa Cancelled

 Unlike the Skilled Worker Visa, which only requires you to complete your course, the Graduate Visa requires you to successfully complete your course and obtain the corresponding degree.

 Graduate Visa holders can work full-time and be self-employed, but the Graduate Visa itself is not a direct route to permanent residence/ Indefinite Leave to Remain in the UK.
-Many of our clients eventually qualify for Indefinite Leave to Remain under the 10 Years’ Long Residence route or by switching to a path towards Settlement such as Partner Visa, Innovator Founder Visa, Global Talent Visa or Skilled Worker Visa.
+Many of our clients eventually apply for Indefinite Leave to Remain after 10 years or by switching to a path towards Settlement such as Partner Visa, Innovator Founder Visa, Global Talent Visa or Skilled Worker Visa.